 - 2011 Garnet Vineyards Pinot Noir (Monterey, $14.99) – Quite the steal for a Pinot Noir under $15.
 This wine had a complexity not usually found at this price point with black cherry, black tea, plum, pine, cranberry and baking spice.
 I asked Allison Crowe, the winemaker, and it is not yet available in Texas – I am sure hoping that will change.

 - 2010 Renwood Winery Premier Old Vine Zinfandel (Amador, $19.99) – had notes of molasses, fig, blueberry, pepper, herb and vanilla.
 It was a little hot for me, but definitely got rave reviews from many of the bloggers.
-This one begged for food that I didn’t have to match.
+This one begged for food that I did not have to match.

 If you happen to see any of these in the Dallas area, definitely pick up a bottle and give them a shot.